Cisco ACI

 Docker Default Networking 101

 Docker networking comes with several Docker network types and setups.
 The latest release is Docker version 1.10 and has some enhancements, including linking with user-defined networks.
-They are other solutions available to enhance Docker networking functionality.
+There are other solutions available to enhance Docker networking functionality.

 Docker is pluggable and allows ecosystem partners to plug into Docker networking.
 Project Calico offers a pure IP-based solution that utilizes the same principles of the Internet.
 Every host is an IP router.
 Calico uses a Felix agent and a BGP BIRD demon.
 This would be a clean option if the application only needs Layer 3 connectivity.